radu-gheorghiu/spark_with_java/README.md

 ![distributed_filesystem](/media/img4.png)

-### Node responsibilities in the cluster [1.8 - Introduction.Spark Standalone Cluster Architecture]
+### Node responsibilities in the cluster [1.8 - L1_Introduction.Spark Standalone Cluster Architecture]

 1. Once the application is submitted to the Master node, the Master node will tell one of the Workers to start the "Driver" process.
 This Driver process is the heart of the Spark job.